What We Talk About When We Talk About Love: "Sacks"

 Les, a textbook salesman, reflects back a year ago on an incident where he met up with his father in a Sacramento airport.
 It's been two years since his father's divorce from his mother.
 While the wife was away, the father had been having an extramarital affair with a Stanley Products saleswoman.
 The father asks Les if everything is okay, and Les lies, saying everything is fine.
 A fissure seems to grow between the father and son during the uncomfortable, transient, confusing meeting.
 Fairly sure that his father will play a negligent to nonexistent role in his future, Les boards his flight.
 The manuscript version titled "The Fling" appears in Beginners (2009).

 "The Bath"

 On his birthday, young Scotty is walking to school when he is hit by a car and knocked unconscious.
-"The Bath" is a predecessor of "A Small, Good Thing," one of Carver's most famous stories, which was published in Cathedral.
-It is much shorter than "A Small, Good Thing" and ends on an ambiguous note as Scotty's mother goes home from the hospital to take a bath, which is where this version of the story gets its name.
+"The Bath" is a sibling to "A Small, Good Thing," one of Carver's most famous stories, which was published in Cathedral.
+Because of heavy edits made by Carver's editor, Gordon Lish, it is much shorter than "A Small, Good Thing" and ends on an ambiguous note as Scotty's mother goes home from the hospital to take a bath, which is where this version of the story gets its name.